CDCgov/NEDSS-SystemAdminGuide/docs/7_feature_preview/0_rtr.md

 >  ℹ️ **Note:** ***This feature is optional and in beta and not production ready.
 Please follow the steps if you would like to install it in your environment.***

 This guide details steps to install NBS 7 Real Time Reporting end to end.
-Real Time Reporting provides rapid transformation and delivery of data from transactional database NBS_ODSE to the reporting database `rdb_modern`.
+Real Time Reporting provides rapid transformation and delivery of data from transactional database NBS_ODSE to the reporting database RDB.
 Changes are captured by enabling Change Data Capture on select NBS_ODSE and NBS_SRTE tables (list under [Onboarding: Service Users and Setup Scripts](#Onboarding-Service-Users-and-Setup-Scripts)).
-Row-level changes from these tables are published into Kafka topics and consumed by domain-specific Java services that extract and load data into `rdb_modern`.
+Row-level changes from these tables are published into Kafka topics and consumed by domain-specific Java services that extract and load data into RDB.

 ---